-Jacques Necker - Wikipedia Jacques Necker (French: [ʒak nɛkɛʁ]; 30 September 1732 – 9 April 1804) was a Genevan banker, financier and statesman who served as finance minister for Louis XVI He was a reformer, but his innovations sometimes caused great discontent
+Jacques Necker - Wikipedia Jacques Necker (French: [ʒak nɛkɛʁ]; 30 September 1732 – 9 April 1804) was a Genevan banker, financier and statesman who served as finance minister of France for Louis XVI He was a reformer, but his innovations sometimes caused great discontent

 Jacques Necker | French Financier Statesman | Britannica Jacques Necker (born September 30, 1732, Geneva—died April 9, 1804, Coppet, Switzerland) was a Swiss banker and director general of finance (1771–81, 1788–89, 1789–90) under Louis XVI of France